dmentipl/recipes/README.md

 # Recipes

-My recipes written in markdown and generated with Hugo.
+Recipes written in markdown and generated with Hugo.
 Currently hosted on GitHub at <https://dmentipl.github.io/recipes>.

 ## Requirements